pitt-miskov-zivanov-lab/dyse_wm/README.md

     - Describes coding environment setup, coding guidelines, resources, etc.
 - `README.md`
     - (You Are Here)
-    - Describes general functionality of each module, input/output requirements, TODOs for bugs or improvements
+    - Describes general functionality of each module, input/output requirements
     - More detailed READMEs with usage are in each package within the framework
 - `setup.py`
     - local installation instructions